-Five bridge types have been identified as most suitable for this project site: steel girder, steel truss, tied-arch, cable-stayed, and suspension.
+Five bridge types have been identified as most suitable for this project site: a steel girder, a steel truss, a tied-arch, a cable-stayed bridge, and a suspension bridge.
 The following five sections evaluate these bridge types against the criteria presented above.